samanthamoss87/Project-1/README.md

 - Links checked with https://validator.w3.org/checklink.

 ### General Testing
-- Each feature was testing when it implimented into the code on both safari and crome.
+- Each feature was testing when it implemented into the code on both safari and chrome.
 - The site was sent to family and friend to review and get their feedback.
 - Contact us form have validation and will not submit without all information filled in.
-- The videos and images was testing on all devices and browers for performance/loadspeed.
+- The videos and images was testing on all devices and browsers for performance/loadspeed.

 ### Mobile Testing
  - I tested the site on IOS and Android device using my phone and family members phone, going through the entire process, checking button, functions, loadspeed, style etc.